General Tips and Advice

 - Business phone line or percentage of home phone

 - Internet ( a portion of home connection)

 - Travel Expenses (transportation, accommodations, meals)

 - Always check with Revenue Canada regarding expenses that can be claimed

 - Track your expenses on a monthly basis, using an Excel spreadsheet

 - Tracking your expenses and income will help you to prove to the Canadian Revenue Agency that you have a legitimate business

 - Keep all receipts.
-A credit card statement will not be enough, keep all receipts and record what expenses they are for.
+A credit card statement will not be enough, keep all receipts.

 - Most income earned from writing should be claimed on your income tax forms, with the exception of prize money.